Simple Form Backend for Designers: No-Code Email Submissions (2025 Guide)

 Quick copy-paste example

-Use this minimal form to send submissions to an endpoint that delivers email to you@domain.com
+Use this minimal form to send submissions to an endpoint that delivers email to you@domain.com:

 Notes: change the action to your inbox or the endpoint provided by your form-backend service.
-The _replyto
+The _replyto, _subject, and _next fields are common helpers that improve reply workflow and UX.

 Recommended fields & behavior